Arsenal transfer news and rumours

 Issa Diop - Mikel Arteta has reportedly instructed the Arsenal board to kick-off his squad overhaul with the addition of the £60m-rated West Ham centre-back (Daily Mirror, March 15)

-Orkun Kokcu - After scouting the Feyenoord midfielder extensively, Arsenal are preparing a summer move for the 19-year-old (Daily Express, March 16)
+Orkun Kokcu - After scouting the Feyenoord midfielder extensively, Arsenal are preparing a summer move for the 19-year-old (Daily Express, March 16); Arsenal will test Feyenoord's resolve with a £25m bid for Kokcu this summer (La Razon, March 19)

+Arsenal are preparing to outbid Sevilla in order to sign Feyenoord's attacking midfielder in the summer transfer window (Daily Express, March 19)

+Samuel Umtiti - Arsenal and Manchester United are considering a swoop for the Barcelona defender as the Spanish club look to offload the Frenchman (Daily Mirror, March 17); The Gunners are poised to enter the race to sign the Barcelona defender after he was placed on the transfer list (Daily Mail, March 18)

-Pierre-Emerick Aubameyang - Arsenal are prepared to sell the Gabon international if a compromise over wages cannot be reached, though a move to Barcelona looks off the cards with the Spanish champions no longer interested in the 30-year-old (Daily Express, March 16)
+Pierre-Emerick Aubameyang - Arsenal are prepared to sell the Gabon international if a compromise over wages cannot be reached, though a move to Barcelona looks off the cards with the Spanish champions no longer interested in the 30-year-old (Daily Express, March 16); Arsenal will demand at least £50m for Aubameyang if Barcelona move for the striker in the summer (Daily Express, March 18); Aubameyang is now on Paris Saint-Germain's radar this summer (Tuttosport, March 19); Manchester United are eyeing a sensational £50m swoop for Aubameyang (The Sun, March 20)

 Henrikh Mkhitaryan - Arsenal are considering offloading the Armenia international, currently on loan at Roma, to the Serie A club on a permanent basis (Gazzetta dello Sport, March 16)